jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Tasks
 Erin Playtest:
-- When a trap triggers, it should pause unit movement
 - death skull due to poison is confusing
 - Priest "run away" ai is broken
 - Fix robe losing color at new level
+- Should be able to 'push' and 'pull' trap
 ---
 - task: Tweak pathing to be able to walk through 'walkThisGap.png' on desktop
 - ui: I accidentally moved while trying to interact with my spells on my toolbar